Structure#

 name – name of new structure

-- classmethod new_from_string(string: str) Structure | None #
+- classmethod new_from_string(string: str) Structure | None#

 Creates a

-, a pointer to the place inside the given string where parsing ended will be returned.The current implementation of serialization will lead to unexpected results when there are nested
+Structurefrom a string representation.
+If end is notNone, a pointer to the place inside the given string where parsing ended will be returned.The current implementation of serialization will lead to unexpected results when there are nested

-deeper than one level unless theserialize()
+Caps/Structuredeeper than one level unless theserialize()function is used (withoutGST_SERIALIZE_FLAG_BACKWARD_COMPAT)Free-function: gst_structure_free

 Added in version 1.2.